ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

     -w work_se_test
 ```

-adapting the suggested values for the options `-profile` (Nextflow profile name) and `-w` (Nextflow work directory) according to your system's setup.
+We recommend adapting the suggested values for the options `-profile` (Nextflow profile name) and `-w` (Nextflow work directory) according to your system's setup.

 Paired-end test reads were randomly sampled from zebrafish CAGE libraries "4-5 somites" (SRR10215487) and "prim-5" (SRR10215486) generated and analyzed in ([Nepal et al., 2020](https://doi.org/10.1038/s41467-019-13687-0)).
 The test data include two samples split into two lanes each.
 One lane contains approximately 1 mln reads; therefore, the whole dataset contains around 4 mln reads.
 See `generate_pe_test_data.sh` for details on how the test dataset was generated.